MobileWaves/path-to-animation/README.md

 # path-to-animation

 ## synopsis
-This module is meant to do only one thing.
-To have an object of paths as an input and to give you a generated @keyframes and css classes as an output.
+This module is meant to do only one thing - having an object of paths as an input and returning a generated @keyframes and css classes output.

+This tool is free of automated task runners like `gulp` and `grunt`.
+You could use it in your nodejs project without setting automated tools.

+### Why would you need this?
+* Do you want to have smooth css animations you don't want to handle by java script?
+* Do you need to pause them?
+* Do you need to resize and keep the animated element's position?
+* Do you want to write such animation manually?
+And rewrite them every time the client changes the design?
+* Animations using translate instead of top/left positioning are considered as better performance and calculating translate movement manually could be painfully sometimes.

+`path-to-animation` needs just an object containing animations paths you would need and it will interpolate them and generate predefined `@keyframes` animations you need in a string.

 ## usage

 ```js